 This Page

-This page tabulates voting trends of our district, as represented at Barnsley Metropolitan Borough Council (henceforth, BMBC), to make convenient comparisons and trends which are otherwise difficult to do from BMBC's published figures.
-Except for some personal notes, the information on this page is all from official sources with links supplied.
-Please note that the author of this website has no party allegiances or affiliations, just a passing interest in the voting trends.
+This page tabulates Barnsley Metropolitan Borough Council (henceforth, BMBC) Penistone Wards East and West, to make convenient comparisons and trends which are otherwise difficult to do from published figures.
+Except for some personal notes, the information on this page is from official sources.
+Please note that the author of this website has no party allegiances or affiliations and tries to be neutral and dispassionate on the subject of politics, at least for this website.
+The philosophy is not to favour any political party.

 BMBC Penistone Wards, Election Results